-Zheng He (or Ma Sanbao) (1371-1433), a court eunuch, marine explorer and fleet admiral, was born into an adventurous Muslim family in Kunyang of Yunnan Province, and his grandfather was a noble from the Mongolian tribe and once made pilgrimages to Mecca.
-Zheng He had an elder brother and two sisters, whose family was greatly respected in Kunyang owing to their pious religious belief.
+Zheng He (or Ma Sanbao) (1371-1433 AD) was a court eunuch, marine explorer and fleet admiral, born into an adventurous Muslim family in Kunyang of Yunnan Province.
+His grandfather was a noble from the Mongolian tribe and once made a pilgrimage to Mecca.
+Ma Sanbao had an elder brother and two sisters.
+His parental family was greatly respected in Kunyang for its pious religious beliefs.

 Preconditions of Zheng He's Marine Voyages